Capillary/api-documentation/source/includes/_customer.md

 ### Request Query Parameters
 Parameter | Description
 --------- | -----------
-id* | Pass the unique id of the customer to fetch the subscription details
+id* | Pass the unique ID of the customer to fetch the subscription details

-<aside class="notice">Parameter marked by * is mandatory.</aside>
+<aside class="notice">Parameter marked with * is mandatory.</aside>

 ## Get Points Transfer Summary of Customer

-Retrieves the points transfer history of a customer.
+Retrieves points transfer summary of a customer.
+Points transfer summary consists of points that are transferred from the customer account to another customer's account (Deduction) or points that are received from another customer's account (Addition).

 > Sample Request